adjust/dev-docs/docs/ios/features/configuration/external-device-id.md

 You must set your external device ID **before** initializing the Adjust SDK.
 :::

-Your config object contains a **string** {code}`externalDeviceId` property that you can use to store your external device ID.
-You can set property calling the {code}`setExternalDeviceId` method with your ID as an argument.
+Your config object contains a **string** `externalDeviceId` property that you can use to store your external device ID.
+You can set property calling the [`setExternalDeviceId` method](ios-setExternalDeviceId-invocation) with your ID as an argument.

 The external device ID is case-sensitive.
 If you have imported external device IDs, make sure the value you pass matches the imported value.